NoxTheCubeman/Arctenox-s-AI-Image-Generator/README.md

 ## Deploying

-You can deploy this project to any static hosting service like Vercel, Netlify, or GitHub Pages.
+You can deploy this project to any static hosting service like Vercel by pasting this in your url: `arctenox-s-image-generator.vercel.app`.
 No server-side configuration is needed beyond providing the `API_KEY` environment variable to the build process.